atrisha/atrisha.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am a postdoctoral fellow (until Sept'24) at the [Schwartz Reisman Institute for Technology and Society](https://srinstitute.utoronto.ca
-) at the University of Toronto in [Prof. Gillian Hadfield](https://vectorinstitute.ai/team/gillian-k-hadfield/)'s group and research associate with the Vector Institute for Artificial Intelligence (until Dec'24).
+*Starting January 2025, I will be joining as an Tenure-track Assistant Professor in the Department of Electrical and Computer Engineering at the University of Western Ontario, Canada.*

 My research focuses on **human-centric multiagent systems**.
 This spans areas of multi-agent systems, empirical/behavioural game theory, software engineering and human-robot interaction.
 I am also interested in computational methods for safety in AI systems; both at the level of a specific application as well as society.
 This is closely connected to the research umbrella of Cooperative AI, which bridges together artificial intelligence with game-theoretic foundations.
 Some specific themes I have explored are as follows: